 We are often asked to build into our value analysis software products metrics, like cost per adjusted discharge per new product request, that to us don’t seem to have any bearing on the success of a healthcare organization’s value analysis program.
 That’s why it is crucial to the success of your healthcare supply chain operations to measure what matters and eliminate measurements that have no impact on your supply chain performance.

 Measure, Monitor, and Manage Your Key Results, Not Activities

-To this end, I would suggest that you adopt a management measurement system called OKRs (Objectives & Key Results) that was developed by the late Andy Grove, former CEO, Intel Corporation, to re-engineer how you measure, monitor and manage your supply chain operations.
-The OKRs concept is pretty easy to understand; adopt significant, concrete, actionable and inspirational objections for your supply chain operations and then quarterly measure and monitor your key results against benchmarks.
-Regrettably, many supply chain leaders are measuring activities (e.g. requisition processed, purchase orders cut, exchange carts restocked, etc.) that don’t bring about the key results you should be look for in your supply chain operations.
+To this end, I would suggest that you adopt a management measurement system called OKR (Objectives & Key Results) that was developed by the late Andy Grove, former CEO, Intel Corporation, to re-engineer how you measure, monitor, and manage your supply chain operations.
+The OKR concept is pretty easy to understand; adopt significant, concrete, actionable, and inspirational objections for your supply chain operations and then quarterly measure and monitor your key results against benchmarks.
+Regrettably, many supply chain leaders are measuring activities (e.g., requisition processed, purchase orders cut, exchange carts restocked, etc.) that don’t bring about the key results you should be looking for in your supply chain operations.

 Examples of Healthcare Supply Chain Objectives and Key Results

 To give you a feel of what supply chain objectives and key results might look like for your organization, I have listed below a few examples:

 - Value Analysis Objective/Key Result: Reduction in the number of new product requests by 25% in 12 months.